Prerender Until Script: The Middle Ground Between Prefetch and Prerender

 }

-</script>Tip: if you quickly want to generate your own custom set of spculatoin rules you can use the speculation rules generator
+If you want to generate your own custom set of speculation rules, use the speculation rules generator.

 Considerations